-The raw gyro data is compensated and corrected for various bias, scale-factor, linearity, and misalignment errors, including temperature effects and coning corrections.
-The corrected gyro rates represent all body motions with respect to inertial space.
-Earth rates and vehicle transport rates (due to the vessel's movement across the Earth surface) are subtracted from the gyro rates to yield body rates with respect to an Earth-fixed reference frame.
-These latter rates are then appropriately integrated to provide a Euler parameter and direction cosine representation of sensor block attitude relative to an Earth (n, e, and k) reference frame.
+The raw gyro data is compensated and corrected for fined as the control channels keeping the strapdown various bias, scale-factor, linearity, and misalignment stabilized platform model DCM level, and in the local errors, including temperature effects and coning corvertical. rections.
+The corrected gyro rates represent all body The stabilized platform model carries out the same motions with respect to inertial space.
+Earth rates job as the stable table/base motion isolation in a conand vehicle transport rates (due to the vessel's moveventional inertial system.
+Its "level" (and hence the ment across the Earth surface) are subtracted from system vertical) is established during gyrocompassthe gyro rates to yield body rates with respect to an ing (coarse align) and then maintained by adjusting Earth-fixed reference frame.
+These latter rates are the angles contained in the DCM to offset any movethen appropriately integrated to provide a Euler pament (rotational change), as measured by the indirameter and direction cosine representation of senvidual gyros. sor block attitude relative to an Earth (n, e, and k) reference frame.

 The raw accelerometer readings are similarly corrected, and the acceleration vector then transformed from the sensor block frame (b) into the Earth frame (n).
 After velocities and movements are computed, these are also used to update the Earth and transport rates, providing the coordinate frame rate feedback to the next iteration of the DCM inner element (BA) used to process RLG information.